TusharSpiral/A1IOSLib/README.md

 2. Scene delegate sceneWillEnterForeground method
 Show app open ad on visible view controller - If ad available then show directly otherwise add spalsh screen with 3 seconds timer, check ad availability every second.
 If not received ad in 3 seconds then skip app open ad and remove splash screen.
-We are avoiding app open ad showing for below conditions
-    1. The first launch of app - as per apple guidelines we should allow user to use the app before showing app open ad.
-    2. If opening app via share intent
-    3. If app open ad showing already - two ads shouldn't overlap
-    4. If Inter ad showing already - two ads shouldn't overlap

         func visibleViewController(rootViewController:UIViewController?) -> UIViewController? {
             if rootViewController == nil { return nil }